 Anyway, might be a nice chance to talk colours.
-I get a lot of questions how I assemble my colours, how I know which ones to choose and which ones to kick out of the selection.
-It’s a bit difficult, as it sort of comes naturally to me.
+I get a lot of questions about how I put together my colours, how I know which ones to choose and which ones to kick out of the selection.
+It’s a bit difficult to explain, as it comes naturally to me.
 I see a set of colours and I think yes, that works (or totally doesn’t).
-But for those of you who don’t feel like they have the ‘eye’ or ‘feeling’ for colour, there are a couple of sites and tips that will definitely help you!
+But for those of you who don’t feel like they have the ‘eye’ or ‘feeling’ for colour, there are a couple of tips and tricks that will definitely help you!

 1. Shade cards.

 Tip number one, make sure you got a shade card!
 It’s a gigantic help to see all the colours without having to go through your stash.
-I’ve got different shade cards of Scheepjeswol, but also one of my Stylecraft special DK.
-I’ve bought my Stylecraft card from Masons, and I’ve updated it with their new range of DK colours coming out a couple of months back.
+I’ve got different shade cards of Scheepjeswol, but also one of my Stylecraft Special DK.
+You can get shade cards for all kinds of yarn via shops like Wool Warehouse.
 You can also make a shade card of your own stash!

 Yeah, I know it sounds crazy, but after you’ve selected colours sometimes one or two colours really stand out.
 And I don’t mean like in a good way, but in a ‘hell no, did I really choose that’ kind of way.
 Trust me, you’ll find out about these feelings 2 minutes after you’ve finished your last square.
 I have a pretty simple solution for this: Squinting.
 Pick your colours, put them in a row and then squint.
 The colours will blend a little bit and you’ll immediately see if something isn’t right.
 This also works tremendously well if you’re looking for a ‘random’ square arrangement and you’re not sure about the distribution of your lightest and darkest squares.

 If you haven’t heard about this site, go there immediately!
 Design-seeds is, as the name implies, a great seed for colour inspiration.
-Designer Jessica Colaluca has made a huge difference for everybody who’s wants to start a project, but doesn’t have a clue about its colours.
+Designer Jessica Colaluca has made a huge difference for everybody who wants to start a project but doesn’t have a clue about its colours.
 It’s great, just go see for yourself!